DonatJR/ita_ws20/milestone/milestone.md

 While doing the first assignment we kept asking ourselves why: why should we spend so much time looking for a conversion library or come up with regex expressions.
 We take it all back: *now* we understand why.
 By working with regex in the first assignment, it seemed natural to use this newly acquired knowledge for information extraction.
 Furthermore, after having tested out so many conversion libraries, we already knew which ones we could trust.

-We also believe in the power of recycling - this is where the second assignment comes into play.
-For the wordcloud of keywords, which can be seen in [this plot](#wordcloud-plot), and the top 10 keywords plot , we slightly modify our code from the simpsons' assignment.
+Thanks to the 2nd assignment, we could reuse our code for the wordcloud of keywords and the top 10 keywords plot.